akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 This action assigns values to an attribute.

 Two parameters are required, two other are optional.
  - field: attribute code.
-- locale: local code for which value is assigned (optional).
+ - locale: locale code for which value is assigned (optional).
  - scope: channel code for which value is assigned (optional).
  - value: attribute value.

 .. tip::